bdeckard92/dupUT/02-Lesson-Plans/README.md

 #### Determine Group Sentiment

 ✊ Recommended virtual classes begin with an activity to take the pulse of the class.
-The lesson plans use Fist-to-Five, in which students hold up a hand indiciating their comfort level with the material, where a fist indicates lack of confidence (0) and an open hand indicates full confidence (5).
+The lesson plans use Fist-to-Five, in which students hold up a hand to show their comfort level with the material: a fist indicates lack of confidence (0) and an open hand indicates full confidence (5).
 Feel free to use other means to gauge overall comprehension of the material.

 #### Career Connection